reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   // default methods
 }
 ```
-**This is the primitive type specialization of `Consumer` for `long`.** Unlike most other functional interfaces, `LongConsumer` is expected to operate via side-effects.
-This is a functional interface whose functional method is `accept(long)`.
+`LongConsumer` is the robust, primitive type specialization of `Consumer` specifically for `long`.
+Uniquely, and unlike the majority of functional interfaces, `LongConsumer` operates effectively via side-effects.
+It's functional method is `accept(long)`.

-Let's see `LongConsumer` in action:
+Let's witness the `LongConsumer` in action:
 ```java
 @Test
 void longConsumer() {